 212. Gold gem-set pectoral cross Original Fabergé photograph In the Collection of Alexander Schaffer, Esq.
+Full descriptions of these jewels in Appendix D

 213. Tourmaline and rose diamond necklet composed of clusters connected by diamond flowers with a pendant fitting to match; set in gold and silver Signed: A.H.
 In a private collection in England